Ditch the weights with this effective no-equipment full-body workout

 Sets: 3 Reps: 10

-• Start with legs shoulder-with apart with toes pointing out at 45°.
+• Stand with your feet shoulder-width apart, toes pointing out at 45°.

-• Push your butt back and bend your knees, keeping them pointing in the same direction as your toes as you lower the body down.
+• Push your butt back and bend your knees, keeping your knees pointing in the same direction as your toes as you lower.
 Keep your chest up and don’t lean forward.

 • When your thighs are parallel to the floor, hold that position then pulse up and down in tiny micro movements.

-• Do this for 10 repetitions then drive through the heels and squeeze the glutes as you rise up back to standing.
+• Do this for 10 repetitions, then drive through your heels and squeeze your glutes as you rise up back to standing.

 Sets: 3 Reps: 10 each side

-• Start on your hands and knees, with knees hip width apart and hands under your shoulders
+• Start on your hands and knees, with your knees hip-width apart and your hands under your shoulders

-• Begin to lift your right leg up while keeping it bent.
-Your heel should be facing the ceiling.
+• Lift your right leg behind you while keeping the knee bent.
+The sole of your shoe should face the ceiling.

 • When your thigh is parallel to the floor, push your heel towards the ceiling twice.

 • Swap sides and repeat the move on the other leg.
-That’s one repetition.
+Continue, alternating sides with each rep.

 4. In and out high plank